Blepharoplasty (Eye Lift Surgery)

 • The area above your eyes is not big enough for makeup application

-What can you expect on Blepharoplasty
+What can you expect from a blepharoplasty?

 Lower Eyelid Lift Procedure

-Your surgeon may also employ a new technique for lower eyelid surgery, depending on the patient.
+Lower eyelid surgery involves primarily the removal and tightening of the skin.
+However, lower eyelid surgeries can also be used to remove fat deposits under the eyes.
+This procedure, along with the removal of sagging skin, results in a smoother, firmer, and more youthful-looking surface.
+Your surgeon may employ additional techniques to the lower blepharoplasty, depending on the patient.
 This could include dermal fillers and fat transfer.
 They may use fat or dermal fillers in hollowed areas below the eyes to create a plumper, more vibrant surface.
-Your surgeon begins eyelid surgery by making an incision beneath the lower lid eyelashes.
-The incision is carefully placed below the lash line, so it is almost invisible to the naked eyes.
+Your surgeon begins the procedure by carefully placing an incision along the lower lid.
 Excess fat, skin and muscle can be removed if necessary.
 The incision heals quickly within the eyelid’s natural creases and is nearly undetectable.

 Upper Eyelid Lift Procedure